 Huge as the volume of goods hauled across the country is, the sizes in which they are moved greatly varies depending on distance as well as who and what is involved.

-So, the requirement for haulage can range from a delivery tricycle to a panel van, a pick up van, a light truck, a delivery van, a tipper, a trailer, a low loader up to a crane.
+So, the requirement for haulage can range from a delivery tricycle to a panel van, a pick up van, a light truck, semi truck, a delivery van, a tipper, a trailer, a low loader up to a crane which will need a crane operator.
 Each of these vehicles can be employed in numbers from one to a thousand.
 Financial requirement can also range from a few thousands of Naira to millions of Naira while organizational size required for haulage business will also vary.
+Financial assistance is available through different banking institutions for those looking to start their business delivery van and semi truck financing are one of the most sought after.

 3. Choose a niche and size